Minipada/ros2_data_collection/doc/src/dc/setup.md

     working_dir: /root/ws
 ```

-Then, to allow GUI (rviz, Gazebo) to work in the container, execute:
+Then, to allow GUI (RViz, Gazebo) to work in the container, execute:

 ```bash
 $ xhost +